MatthewZMD/.emacs.d/README.md

 ### So-Long

-So-Long mitigates slowness due to extremely long lines.
+So Long mitigates slowness due to extremely long lines.
 Currently available in Emacs master branch **only**!

 ```emacs-lisp
 (when (fboundp 'global-so-long-mode)